lalit-phadtare/LaneDetection/writeup.md

 ### Shortcomings:
 Following shortcomings can be noticed with this approach:
-1. The values for parameters at various stages, i.e. Gaussian blur, edge detection, line detection, slope determination for identifying left and right lane lines are hard-coded to this dataset and will not work for different images based upon lighting, curvature, resolution, camera position etc.
+1. The values for parameters at various stages, i.e. Gaussian blur, edge detection, line detection, slope determination for identifying left and right lane lines are hard-coded to this dataset and will not work for different images as lighting, curvature, resolution, camera position etc. changes

 2. The point of view of the images is front view which makes the lanes vanish at the horizon and the lanes are not always parallel.

-3. Some frames while running on video did not detect either left or right lane.
-This issue might be worse in some cases.
+3. It is ineffecient to try all possible combinations of changing parameters and come up with a best set with this approach.

 ### Possible improvements:
 1. Slopes within successive frames do not change value drastically.
 The calculated slope values can be made smooth by using the knowledge of previously calculated slopes.

 2. We can use better learning methods for parameters.
 One of them could be to use input data sets from different sources.

+3. There could be some fixed metric for truth and programmatically trying all parameters to get a good set of values.